SchumacherFM/Magento-Markdown/README.md

 Rendering of catalog description fields have to be implemented in the phtml files by yourself.

-Preview in the backend.
-CMS pages have a live preview.
+Integrates the awesome [EpicEditor](http://epiceditor.com): split fullscreen editing, live previewing, automatic draft saving and offline support.

 Bugs
 ----